366 Participants Needed

 What data supports the effectiveness of the treatment High-Dose Vitamin D for Bone Loss in Prostate Cancer?

 Research suggests that vitamin D, including forms like cholecalciferol (vitamin D3), may help prostate cancer patients because prostate cells can convert it into an active form that might slow cancer growth.
-Additionally, vitamin D has shown potential benefits in preventing prostate cancer and improving outcomes, although more research is needed to confirm its effectiveness specifically for bone loss in prostate cancer patients.12345
+Additionally, vitamin D has shown potential benefits in preventing prostate cancer and improving outcomes, although more research is needed to confirm its effectiveness specifically for bone loss in prostate cancer patients.12378

 LJ

-Luke Peppone, PhD
+Luke J Peppone, PhD

 Principal Investigator